 Make your gift budget go farther by staying close to home!
 Shop at Chico Art Center!
 Artists set up shop to sell one of a kind, handcrafted goods; pottery, jewelry, paintings, prints, cards, accessories and more.
 From functional dishes to forms of fantasy, your community art gallery will have the perfect thing for that special someone.

 Artists, want to “set up shop” for the holidays?
 The Chico Art Center rents the gallery in sections; wall space, approx. 48 inches wide from floor to ceiling, and floor space of 4 feet square space to exhibit your works for sale during the holiday season.
 Artists control how your works are displayed.
-Spaces range from $100-$200.
+Rent a space in the gallery for $125 - $225.
+Register early for a $25 discount.
+Ask about our discount for multiple spaces.